maciejhirsz/logos/book/src/attributes/logos.md

 an explicit source lifetime.
 If your token type has multiple lifetimes, the source lifetime must be set explicitly.

-Here is an example using an explicit source lifetime:
+Here is a small example using an explicit source lifetime:

 ```rust,no_run,noplayground
 #[derive(Logos)]